In this Article

 Who is affected by vitiligo?

-Vitiligo may also be hereditary; that is, it can run in families.
+Vitiligo may also run in families.
 Children whose parents have the disorder are more likely to develop vitiligo.
-In fact, 30 percent of people with vitiligo have a family member with the disease.
-However, only 5 to 7 percent of children will get vitiligo even if a parent has it, and most people with vitiligo do not have a family history of the disorder.
+However, most children will not get vitiligo even if a parent has it.

 Find out what women really need.